cjstoddard/dosbox-conf/README.md

   Change the following lines to match your screen resosultion per xrandr output.
     fullresolution    = 1680x1050
     windowresolution  = 1680x1050
-  Change the following line to match you network device per "ip addr" output.
+  Change the following line to match your network device per "ip addr" output.
     realnic = enp3s0
   Finally add the following lines at the bottom of the file.
     mount c ~/dosbox